 - Now wrap by pulling the side leaf parts into the center.
 Then gently fold it in on top and down as well.
 Keep on holding it together!

 - Take a kitchen thread to hand (about 60 centimeter long).
 Hold on your roll parcel and turn it top side down.
-Take the string underneath the parcel and take it back up, lock the two strings as shown and take the string lengthwise, turn the parcel and lock again the 2 strings with each other.
+Take the string underneath the parcel and take it back up, lock the two strings and take the string lengthwise, turn the parcel and lock again the 2 strings with each other.
 Come back towards the other side and make a knot.
-It’s just like parceling a gift!
+It's just like parceling a gift!

 - Serve the Veg Rolls hot topped with the sauce and some Parsley.